 The out-of-band FSC simulation was performed in a slightly different way than the in-band simulation.
 This is due to the fact that segments for an already cached video are retransmitted.
-To be able to compare the results of this simulation with the results of the in-band simulation we assumed that the cached video has the same layout as the layered video trace in Figure 6.
+To be able to compare the results of this simulation with the results of the in-band simulation we assumed that the cached video has the same layout as the layered video trace in Figure 5.
 I.e., we assume the same initial transmission as in the in-band simulation but without any retransmission for this specific video.
 This will allow us to compare the quality improvement between the in-band and out-of-band technique in the unrestricted case.
 Since the "layout" of the video is now completely known both algorithms restricted and unrestricted can be applied.
 We generated a second TFRC trace which determines how much additional bandwidth is available for the retransmission of missing segments.
-The result of this simulation which is depicted in Figure 7 clearly shows the disadvantages of the restricted algorithm.
-Caused by the fact that only missing segments can be retransmitted (the black boxes in Figure 7 only appear as boxes due to the low resolution of the plot).
-The problem of the restricted algorithm is shown in more detail in the zoomed out part of Figure 7 that represents an enlarged part of the out-of-band FSC simulation for this algorithm.
-The high frequency of layer changes will be very annoying for the client who is currently watching the video.
+The result of this simulation which is depicted in Figure 6 clearly shows the disadvantages of the restricted algorithm.
+Caused by the fact that only missing segments ahead of time from the actual playout point are regarded for retransmission only small chunks of the missing segments can be retransmitted (the black boxes in Figure 6 only appear as boxes due to the low resolution of the plot).
+The problem of the restricted algorithm is shown in more detail in the zoomed out part of Figure 6 that represents an enlarged part of the outof-band FSC simulation for this algorithm.
+The high frequency of layer changes will be very annoying for the client currently watching the video.
 In contrast to the restricted algorithm the result of the unrestricted algorithm is that the quality of the video is enhanced by one layer in one contiguous segment which in this specific case does not lead to additional layer changes compared to the initially cached video.
-The difference in the amount of retransmitted segments in comparison to the in-band simulation (see Figure 6) is caused by the fact that the amount of spare bandwidth that is available for retransmission is higher in the in-band case.
+The difference in the amount of retransmitted segments in comparison to the in-band simulation (see Figure 5) is caused by the fact that the amount of spare bandwidth that is available for retransmission is higher in the in-band case.